drbawb/shellac/README.md

 - `resin`: a Rust binary which acts as a companion to the `lacca` OTP application.
-This binary provides process control and supervision, it also multiplexes the processes open file descriptors onto the single BEAM port.
+This binary provides process control and supervision, it also multiplexes the process's open file descriptors onto the single BEAM port.